Diet and Dental Health: Something to Smile About

 The Dairy Advantage

 On the flip side, there may be foods that help protect teeth from tooth decay.
 Cheese may be one of these foods.
 Both the American Dental Association (ADA) and the American Academy of Pediatric Dentistry (AAPD) recommend cheese as a potential cavity fighter.
 Not only does it contain protein, calcium, and phosphorus – all nutrients that may protect teeth—chewing cheese increases saliva production which acts as a natural rinse for the mouth, washing away cavity-causing bacteria.

-Emerging research shows that consuming milk after intake of sugary foods may help reduce tooth decay, as well.
-Milk may help neutralize acid in the mouth resulting from sugary foods.
+Consuming milk after eating sugary foods may help reduce tooth decay, as well.
+Milk may help neutralize the acid in the mouth resulting from sugary foods.

 In general, the ADA and AAPD recommend dairy foods including cheese, milk and yogurt as healthy snacks for a healthy smile.

-For more information, visit the American Dental Association (ADA)’s MouthHealthy web site.
-ADA’s recommended nutrition tips to reduce risk of tooth decay are:
+ADA’s recommended nutrition tips to reduce the risk of tooth decay are: